Monthly Economic Update August 2018

 As always, we’re risk managers trying to make sure we don’t take on undue risk.
 If we see things we think warrant getting more conservative that’s exactly what we’re going to do.
 We encourage you to stay in constant contact with your advisor on any questions or concerns with your financial plan.

-If you have questions about your retirement plan or financial future, reach out to us at 913-393-1000 or fill out the form below and an advisor at Barber Financial Group will contact you.
+If you have questions about your retirement plan or financial future, reach out to us at 913-393-1000 or schedule a complimentary consultation below.

 Thanks for being with me today.